krzysztof-kozak/odin-restaurant-page/readme.md

 # odin-restaurant-page (webpack)

-This is the second project in the [full stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page) path of [The Odin Project](https://www.theodinproject.com/).
+This is the third project in the [full stack JavaScript](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/restaurant-page) path of [The Odin Project](https://www.theodinproject.com/).

 The main goal of this project was to practice using **webpack** and to do some dom manipulation.